nimbleapproach/argo-demo/ingress/README.md

 ### Install the controller
 - Ensure you're logged in to Azure `az login`
+- Use of a static IP is assumed with an entry in DNS Zone that points to it e.g. (for illustrative purposes) *ci.nimbleapproach.com*
+- You can create a static IP with the following command example:
+- `az network public-ip create -g mc_paulsgroup_paulsakscluster_uksouth -n ingressIP --sku Standard --allocation-method static`
+- Note the LoadBalancer SKU and Static IP SKU must match
-- Run the following helm command:
+- Run the following helm command, replace $STATIC_IP with the relevant IP:
 `helm install ingress-nginx ingress-nginx/ingress-nginx \
   --create-namespace \
   --namespace ingress-ctl \
   --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"=/healthz \
-  --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=nimblepaultestingress \
   --set controller.nodeSelector."kubernetes\.io/os"=linux \
+  --set controller.extraArgs.enable-ssl-passthrough=""
-  --set controller.extraArgs.enable-ssl-passthrough=""`
+  --set controller.service.loadBalancerIP=$STATIC_IP`
 - Controller will be created in the *ingress-ctl* namespace
-- This will give us the host *https://nimblepaultestingress.uksouth.cloudapp.azure.com* as the address of the controller, navigating there should give us an nginx 404 page
+- This will give us the host *https://ci.nimbleapproach.com* as the address of the controller, navigating there should give us an nginx 404 page
 - *enable-ssl-passthrough* is required for Argo
 - Controller must also must not run on Windows (apparently)